 In case you think I’m referring to phone numbers, one ultimate number you should know after moving to London is 999!
 Americans can equate this with 911, the shortcut number for accessing emergency services.
+Contact us to learn more about rental flats in london

 But what I really meant was ID numbers, so carrying on…

 Relocating to the UK often requires feeling out a new identity, be it professionally, personally, or culturally.
 And let’s not forget the numerical identities we’re assigned once on UK soil and in the local databases.
-There’s a plethora of ID numbers involved no matter where you live, and on moving to London, your UK visa and work permit numbers will be among them—and you’ll get to know your passport number reeeeeally well after all those international flights you’ll be taking for business and/or pleasure (mine is now committed to memory for sure).
+There’s a plethora of ID numbers involved no matter where you live, and on moving to London, your UK visa and work permit numbers will be among them—and you’ll get to know your passport number really well after all those international flights you’ll be taking for business and/or pleasure (mine is now committed to memory for sure).

 But let’s take a look at a few other numbers you’ll need fairly regularly after moving to London—none that have to be memorized, of course, but just kept on hand in your files.